overhide/pay2my.app/howto/README.md

 The "secret token" login is universally known as the username+password prompts.
-Although here it's a single token that isn't invented by the user, which might be a learning curve.
+Although, here, it's a single token that isn't invented by the user &mdash; which might be a learning curve.
 A such this approach suffers somewhat on the "familiarity" axis.

-It's very easy to mismanage a secret token just as it was a password.
+It's easy to forget or mismanage a secret token just as it was a password.
 As such, this is the least safe method for users who do not have good password management hygiene.

 The secret token provides the same ownership of access as a wallet.

-As such, the <a target="_blank" href="https://pay2my.app">https://pay2my.app</a> widgets allow our users to choose whichever login they're comfortable with and whichever risks they're willing to accept.
+With all that said, the <a target="_blank" href="https://pay2my.app">https://pay2my.app</a> widgets allow our users to choose whichever login they're comfortable with and whichever risks they're willing to accept.

-It's an onramp to wallet adoption without forcing people's hand.
+It's an onramp to wallet adoption without forcing people's hands.